lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    Here, the reaxff *pair_style* is used with no control file, and the *safezone* and *mincap* keywords have been added for memory allocation issue.
+    Here, the reaxff *pair_style* is used with no control file, and the *safezone* and *mincap* keywords have been added to avoid memory allocation issue.
 If not there, the segmentation faults and bondchk failed errors sometimes occur.

+..  container:: justify

     The *pair_coeff* uses
-    the |reaxCHOFe| file which is assumed to be saved in the same folder as the input.
-The atoms of type 1 are set as silicon (Si), and type 2 as oxygen (O) in order to be consistent with the data file and mass definition.
+    the |reaxCHOFe| file which is assumed to be saved within *RelaxSilica/*.
+    For consistency, the atoms of type 1 are set as silicon (Si), and the atoms of type 2 as oxygen (O).

+..  container:: justify

-    Finally, the fix *qeq/reaxff* is used to perform charge equilibration every timestep.
-The values 0 and 10.0 are low and high cutoffs, respectively, and :math:`1.0 \text{e}-6` a tolerance.
-Finally, maxiter sets a limit to the number of attempt to equilibrate the charge.
+    Finally, the *fix qeq/reaxff* is used to perform charge equilibration.
+The charge equilibration occurs at every step.
+The values 0 and 10.0 are the low and the high cutoffs, respectively, and :math:`1.0 \text{e}-6` is a tolerance.
+Finally, *maxiter* sets a upper limit to the number of attempt to equilibrate the charge.

 .. admonition:: Note
     :class: info

     If the charge does not
     properly equilibrate despite the 400 attempts, a warning will appear.
-Such warning are likely to appear if the initial charges are too far from equilibrium values.
+Such warning are likely to appear at the beginning of the simulation if the initial charges are too far from the equilibrium values.

-..  container:: justify

-    Then, let us use some (familiar) commands controlling the building of the neighbor lists.
-Let us also print thermodynamic information, the charge of both atom types, and create a dump file for visualization.

 .. |reaxCHOFe| raw:: html

    <a href="../../../../../inputs/level3/reactive-silicon-dioxide/RelaxSilica/reaxCHOFe.ff" target="_blank">reaxCHOFe.ff</a>

+..  container:: justify

+    Then, let us add some commands to the *input.lammps* file to control the building of the neighbor lists:

 ..  code-block:: lammps
-    :caption: *to be copied in RelaxSilica/input.lammps*

     neighbor 0.5 bin
     neigh_modify every 5 delay 0 check yes

+..  container:: justify

+    Since the charges will evolve during the simulation, let us extract it using *variable* commands:

+..  code-block:: lammps

     group grpSi type 1
     group grpO type 2